-From January 1, 1998 until he joined DoubleClick in March 2000, Jules served as the NYC Consumer Affairs Commissioner for Mayor Rudolph Giuliani.
+From January 1, 1998 until he joined DoubleClick in March 2000, Jules served as Consumer Affairs for the City of New York.
 As New York City’s chief consumer law enforcement official, Jules was responsible for ensuring that all consumer advertising and sales complied with City, State and Federal consumer protection laws.

 Jules served as an elected member of the New York State Assembly from 1994 to 1997.
 From November 1992 through 1993, Jules was a legislative aide to Congressman Charles Schumer and was a District Representative for Congressman Steve Solarz from 1990 to 1992.

 Jules practiced law in the New York office of Stroock & Stroock & Lavan from 1989 to 1990.
-He is a graduate of New York University School of Law and Yeshiva University, and is admitted to the Bars of New York, New Jersey, and Washington, D.C.
+He is a graduate of New York University School of Law and Yeshiva University, and is admitted to the Bars of New York and Washington, D.C.
 Jules is also a Certified Information Privacy Professional.

 In 2001, Crain’s NY Business magazine named Jules one of the top technology leaders in New York City.

-Jules is a regular speaker at privacy and marketing industry events and has testified or presented as an industry expert before Congressional committees and the Federal Trade Commission.
-In 2011, Jules was appointed to the Department of Homeland Security Data Privacy and Integrity Advisory Committee.
+Jules is a regular speaker at privacy and technology events and has testified or presented before Congressional committees and the Federal Trade Commission.

 Click here to view Jules’ abbreviated bio.